qianxiaotong96/Pro-TEXT-Res/Single view/Linguistic/camemBERT/README.md

 This repository includes the clustering (conventional and HistStream) results of dataset **_camemBERT_pause_LSTM.pickle_**

-## First step -- select final dataset to apply clustering
+## First step -- Select the final representative dataset for clustering application.

 - **_camemBERT_pause_LSTM_** : dataset obtained by applying $${\color{#326a95}camamBERT+LSTM}$$ as burst embedding model, trained to predict pause duration ($${\color{#326a95}pause}$$);
 - **_camemBERT_pause_BiLSTM_** : dataset obtained by applying $${\color{#326a95}camamBERT+BiLSTM}$$ as burst embedding model, trained to predict pause duration ($${\color{#326a95}pause}$$);